bikininjas/newbuild-scraper/README.md

 - Product cards grid (all prices, best price, **toggleable** history)
 - Individual price history graphs for each product (Chart.js)
 - **Interactive UI**: Historical price sections are hidden by default with individual toggle buttons for each product
-- ⚠️ Upgrade Kits shown as alternatives and excluded from total calculations
+- ⚠️ Upgrade Kits shown as alternatives and excluded from total calculations (now rendered in their own table + compact multi-series chart, not counted in totals)

 ### Interactive UI Features